-- 4.2.1 Public open space and sports facilities play an important role in making Dartmoor's communities healthy, sociable and desirable places to live.
-They are generally located within or close to settlements and can include: - allotments - greenspaces, for informal recreation - hard-surfaced areas, providing functional space or public amenity - equipped children's play space - outdoor sports areas and associated buildings - swimming pools - indoor sports facilities - cemeteries and churchyards - 4.2.2 These spaces and facilities are separate from the National Park's common and open access land, but allow important public recreational activities which are no less valuable.
+4.2.1 Public open space and sports facilities play an important role in making Dartmoor's communities healthy, sociable and desirable places to live.
+They are generally located within or close to settlements and can include:

+- allotments

+- greenspaces, for informal recreation

+- hard-surfaced areas, providing functional space or public amenity

+- equipped children's play space

+- outdoor sports areas and associated buildings

+- swimming pools

+- indoor sports facilities

+- cemeteries and churchyards

+4.2.2 These spaces and facilities are separate from the National Park's common and open access land, but allow important public recreational activities which are no less valuable.
 To provide certainty, known areas of public open space and sports facilities are mapped in our Settlement Profiles.
 These profiles have been produced for each classified settlement and are informed by community consultation.
-They identify where public open space and sports facilities exist, but are not intended to be exhaustive and will be updated periodically. - 4.2.3 The planning system helps ensure communities have adequate, good quality and accessible public open space and sports facilities.
+They identify where public open space and sports facilities exist, but are not intended to be exhaustive and will be updated periodically.

+4.2.3 The planning system helps ensure communities have adequate, good quality and accessible public open space and sports facilities.
 This is achieved by protecting existing provision and supporting the development of new facilities where there is an identified need.
-Clustering, or grouping facilities together, can significantly improve their accessibility, effectiveness and viability. - 4.2.4 Where development, such as housing, creates or exacerbates a shortfall in provision we will seek a contribution towards the creation of new facilities, or the improvement of existing ones (via section 106 legal agreement).
+Clustering, or grouping facilities together, can significantly improve their accessibility, effectiveness and viability.

+4.2.4 Where development, such as housing, creates or exacerbates an existing shortfall in provision we will seek a contribution towards the creation of new facilities, or the improvement of existing ones (via section 106 legal agreement).
 The scale of these contributions will be directly related to the development.

-- 4.2.5 Shortfalls in existing provision will be identified using: - the most up to date Open Space, Sport and Recreation Study (OSSR) which assesses the quantity and quality of open space within the National Park's settlements; - other local authorities' assessments of open space, built sports facilities, playing pitches and other types of provision; and/or - any other evidence at the time of application which provides more up to date information on shortfalls in provision. - 4.2.6 As development in the National Park is generally small scale and focused on affordable housing delivery there is often limited scope for significant open space contributions.
+4.2.5 Shortfalls in existing provision will be identified using:

+- the most up to date Open Space, Sport and Recreation Study (OSSR) which assesses the quantity and quality of open space within the National Park's settlements; - other local authorities' assessments of open space, built sports facilities, playing pitches and other types of provision; and/or - any other evidence at the time of application which provides more up to date information on shortfalls in provision.

+4.2.6 As development in the National Park is generally small scale and focused on affordable housing delivery there is often limited scope for significant open space contributions.
 For this reason we will focus contributions on equipped play areas and outdoor sports provision.
 Standards for these are established in the OSSR and are summarised in Table 4.1.
-Contributions for other open space types and built leisure facilities will, however, still be sought where evidence demonstrates they are directly related to the development. - 4.2.7 The good management of sites by local authorities, parish and town councils, community groups and private organisations is critical to their success.
-Where new public open space and/or sports facility is provided, it will be important to set out, normally in a section 106 legal agreement, who is responsible for its ongoing management and maintenance.
+Contributions for other open space types and built leisure facilities will, however, still be sought where evidence demonstrates they are directly related to the development.